HackYourFutureBelgium/Bridges-hackathon/group-1/backlog.md

 - I want to be able to filter the companies by badges.

-- I want to know if the companies have health assistance and maternity support programs.
+- I want to know if the companies have health assistance and Family-friendly working arrangements.

 - I want to read some testimonials about the experiences of employees.